Investigation into Cook's Technique and

 as the advertisment shows.

-with I made an enlargement of the arm by multiplying the distance
+with I made an enlargement of the arm by multiplying the distance between

-but the final measurements were not correct.
+measurements were not correct.

-I received my Livingston tonearm, I have measured the arm and made
+I received my Livingston tonearm, I have measured the arm and made a

 this drawing and print it out.
 It may help you, or give you